dihardmg/paseto-auth/README.md

 # PASETO Authentication API

-A modern RESTful API built with Spring Boot 4.1 and Java 25, featuring PASETO v4 token-based authentication for secure user management.
+A modern RESTful API built with **Spring Boot 4.0.1** and **Java 25**, featuring **PASETO v4 token-based authentication** for secure user management.
 This project demonstrates best practices in API development with comprehensive CRUD operations for Products and Banners.

 ## Table of Contents